DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/benefits.md

 - Comprehensive Integration

     Workbench integrated popular DevOps tools in the community.
 Steps in a single pipeline can run on nodes that have multiple operating systems and architectures.
 It supports independent deployment on public clouds, private clouds, or hosts and can integrate well with self-owned systems and platforms.
-It also supports integration with mainstream software in the industry, such as Kubernetes, GitLab, SonarQube, Harbor, etc.
+It also supports integration with mainstream software in the industry, such as Kubernetes, GitLab, SonarQube, and Harbor.

 - Experience Accumulation